sodadata/docs/soda/integrate-atlan.md

 Integrate Soda with Atlan to access details about the quality of your data from within the data catalog.

 * Run data quality checks using Soda and visualize quality metrics and rules within the context of a data source, dataset, or column in Atlan.
-* Use Soda Cloud to flag poor-quality data in lineage diagrams and during live querying.
+* Use Soda Cloud to flag poor-quality data in lineage diagrams.
 * Give your Atlan users the confidence of knowing that the data they are using is sound.

 ![atlan1](/assets/images/atlan1.png){:height="700px" width="700px"}